-- 1. U.S. Citizenship; - enrolled or accepted for enrollment in an accredited medical school in the United States or Puerto Rico or any U.S. territory; - 3. physically and morally qualified: - 4. sign an agreement that he/she will complete the program, accept commission in the appropriate service, and accept an internship in a military institution.
+- 1. U.S. Citizenship with a baccalaureate degree from an accredited school - 2.
+Enrolled or accepted for enrollment in an accredited medical school in the United States or Puerto Rico or any U.S. territory - 3.
+Maintain full-time student status during the length of the program - 4.
+Qualify as commissioned officer in the United States Army Reserve - 5.
+Sign an agreement that he/she will complete the program, accept commission in the appropriate service, and accept an internship in a military institution.

 For each year of award, students must serve one year in the Armed Forces.
 Applicants are selected based on academic performance, leadership potential, faculty recommendations and a strong commitment to practice as a medical officer.
 For further information you may contact the local Armed Services Office.